 Studies show that children or adults suffering from ADHD struggle at bedtime.
 The symptoms get worse with poor sleep quality.
 Because sleep disorders are common among adults and children with an attention disorder, the connection between the two is more prevalent with less sleep.

 Adults and children respond differently to sleep apnea.
 That’s why sleep apnea is often difficult to diagnose in kids.
 When children aren’t sleeping enough, they can become more hyperactive.
 However, when adults lose sleep, they usually feel more fatigued and lack energy.

 Does sleep apnea cause ADHD?

 Studies have found that sleep-disordered breathing is generally the most common symptom of ADHD.
-OSA, or obstructive sleep apnea, is found to affect ADHD patients more and can cause attention deficit and hyperactivity in ADHD children.
+OSA, or obstructive sleep apnea, can affect ADHD patients more and can cause attention deficit and hyperactivity in ADHD children.

-These common symptoms, however, may not always indicate that a person with sleep apnea has ADHD or vice versa.
+These common symptoms, however, may not always indicate that a person with sleep apnea has ADHD or sleep apnea.
 It’s best to get a proper diagnosis to truly understand your condition and receive effective treatment.

 Can Adderall help sleep apnea?

 Adderall is an amphetamine, which typically wakes people up and makes them feel almost too energized.
 However, many ADHD patients use it to help calm their minds and organize their thoughts.
 While some people find this relaxing, it won’t affect sleep-disordered breathing.

 Thankfully, you can find treatment with Dr. Huff to help you breathe clearly at night and make your ADHD treatment more effective.